necopinus/necopinus.xyz/newsletters/2016-09-19-enough-behavioral-flexibility-to-persist-in-a-disturbed-landscape.md

 # Enough Behavioral Flexibility to Persist in a Disturbed Landscape

-Five Futures: Volume 1, Issue 5
-September 19, 2016
+author:: Nathan Acks
+date:: 2016-09-19
+newsletter:: Five Futures
+volume:: 1
+issue:: 5

-CONDITIONS: Clear and 17° C.
+conditions:: Clear and 17° C

-COORDINATES: snail.hunter.member
+location:: snail.hunter.member

 ## The Story So Far